dinoboff/docker-code-verifier/server/README.md

 ## 5. TODO:

+- [ ] Better documentation (including development nitrous).
+- [ ] More request type supported.
+Only support POST Ajax request.
+It support CORS, and the can be send from any domain.
+The server should support GET and JSONP request.
 - [ ] e2e tests.
 - [ ] load testing and tuning concurrent request (set to 5 right now)
 - [ ] Proper installation of the server with something like supervisor